MoAlyousef/fib-bench/README.md

 ```bash
 make server
 ```
-This uses tiny-http, which is a low-level http server library.
-It's mutlithreaded and blocking.
+This is a simple thread per request and blocking server based on tiny-http.

 To run server from the root dir:
 ```bash